re-data/re-data/docs/docs/reference/metrics.md

 Why do we only support time-based metrics?
 We believe all datasets gain in quality when they have some time-based column (think `creation_time`, `ingestion_time`, etc.) added to them.
 This way you know when data is coming, or when it was created, etc. Without a time-based mark, it's quite hard to define metrics & anomalies properly.
 Let us know if you think for your use-case it doesn't make sense.
 :::

-## Built-in metrics
+## Default metrics

-Built-in metrics are default computed for all monitored tables.
+Default metrics are computed for all monitored tables.
 They can be either:
   - table-level - metric for the whole table
   - column level - metric for a specific column in the table